 Francisco is currently preparing the following productions:

-Handel's Alcina for The Royal Danish Opera in Copenhagen, opening January 2014
+Handel's Alcina for the opera in Oslo, opening January 2014

 Massenet's Thaïs for the opera in Bonn, opening May 2014